Sign up for our FREE 8-week course to get on the property ladder.

-What happened to property prices in the last recession?
+What happened to property prices in the 1990s recession?

-The most notable exception was Melbourne, where property prices fell and didn't recover to 1989 levels until 1996.
+This is national data.
+But in Melbourne during this time, property prices fell and didn't recover to 1989 levels until 1996.

 Interest rates explain part of the recovery.
 At the beginning of 1990, the official Reserve Bank cash rate was a shockingly high 17.50%, but it fell steadily throughout the following years.

-"Interest rates rose for a while at the beginning of the recession but quickly dropped again," explained property expert Michael Yardney.
+"Interest rates rose for a while at the beginning of the recession but quickly dropped again," explains property expert Michael Yardney.
 "At the same time our Big Four banks, which were up till then concentrating on commercial loans and business loans, moved into the home lending market as their traditional business lines dried up.
 This availability of easy credit kept our residential property markets alive."

-Melbourne's misfortunes then are due to what Yardney called "the excesses from the late 1980s leading up to the recession [causing] a significant property boom fuelled by investor speculation".
+Melbourne's misfortunes then are due to what Yardney calls "the excesses from the late 1980s leading up to the recession [causing] a significant property boom fuelled by investor speculation".
 This, combined with higher unemployment in Melbourne relative to the rest of Australia, led to years of stagnant prices.

-What happened to prices in 2008?
+What happened to house prices in 2008?